MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/adobe-acrobat-experience-in-Teams.md

 > [!NOTE]
 >
 > * After the policy is setup, it typically takes few hours for users to view the app.
-> * Adobe Acrobat doesn't support users to pin PDF files as a tab on channel.
+> * Currently, Adobe Acrobat doesn't allow users to pin PDF files as a tab on a channel.
 > * PDF experience inside Assignments app will remain within Teams experience.